 Online hearing tests tend to come in two different formats.
-One format is a quiz-based screening that asks a person about their hearing health and ability.
-The test may also ask questions about family history and tinnitus.
+One is a quiz-based screening that asks about hearing health and ability.
+It may also ask about family history and any symptoms of tinnitus.

-Most of these online hearing tests state that they do not replace a physical examination with an audiologist and that people should still visit a medical professional to discuss their needs.
+Most of these online hearing tests acknowledge that they do not replace an examination from an audiologist and that it is important to discuss any hearing issues with a medical professional.

-A person should never pay for their online hearing test.
-If a website asks for payment details, exit it immediately.
+Never pay for an online hearing test.
+If a website asks for payment details, leave it right away.

-It is a good idea to look at the reviews for the online hearing test before completing the test or check with a healthcare professional to find out what website they would recommend.
+It is a good idea to check reviews for online hearing tests before deciding on one.
+Also, a healthcare professional may be able to recommend one.

 Before starting the test:

-- have the computer sound turned up to an appropriate and comfortable level
+- Have the computer’s volume turned up to an appropriate, comfortable level.

-- ensure there will be no interruptions or distractions
+- Ensure that there will be no interruptions or other distractions.

-Below are some of the websites that offer online hearing tests.
+Below are some websites that offer online hearing tests.

-The World Health Organization (WHO) set up hearWHO.
-The app is available on the App Store and Google Play.
+The World Health Organization (WHO) set up this test, which is available through an app on the App Store and Google Play.

-The WHO recommend that people at higher risk of hearing loss should get tested regularly.
-This includes:
+The WHO recommends that people with a higher risk of hearing loss get tested regularly.
+This includes people who:

-- those who take medicines where hearing loss can be a side effect
+- take medicines that can cause hearing loss as a side effect

-The aim of the hearWHO app is for users to take the test regularly and monitor their progress over time.
-The test takes the form of a digits-in-noise test, where a person needs to identify the numbers they hear in varying levels of background noise.
+The aim of hearWHO is for users to take the test regularly and monitor their progress over time.
+A person needs to identify the numbers that they hear with varying levels of background noise.

-The app is currently only available in the English language.
+The app is currently only available in English.